 So dishes aren’t your thing.
 I get it.

 If you’re totally opposed to washing dishes, then opt for compostable utensils and plates.
 Whole Foods usually has a few varieties, but Verterra is another great company which makes all of their flat/dish-ware out of fallen leaves…yup, you heard right…FALLEN LEAVES.
 That means that no trees were harmed in the harvesting of these kickass products, and they can be composted in your backyard (as opposed to requiring a commercial compost).
-For more info on the difference between backyard and commercial composts, click here (and scroll down to the second paragraph).
+For more info on the difference between backyard and commercial composting, click here.

 Invest in a SodaStream.
 It pays for itself.